-The production readiness of SRF crab cavities originally in the BDS sub-system will be exceptionally pursued in the enlarged SRF category from a technical commonality viewpoint, and it is then included as part of the ML-SRF section.
+The production readiness of SRF crab cavities originally in the BDS sub-system are exceptionally included in the enlarged SRF category from a technical commonality viewpoint, and it is then included as part of the ML-SRF section.

 Infrastructure associated with the series of items mentioned above will need to be newly prepared and/or improved with each regional responsibility and financial support, including facilities for cavity testing, surface treatment, conditioning of associate components, CM assembly, and testing.